BREAKING NEWS

 McFadden said before the arrest, officers watching Brownlee’s patterns noted he was driving and stopping in dark areas that included parks and then would move on, according to NPR.

-When officers stopped Brownlee, the police chief said the suspect had a mask around his neck and wore black clothing as he “was out hunting” in the same area where five men have been shot and killed since July.
+When officers stopped Brownlee, a former truck driver, the police chief said the suspect had a mask around his neck and wore black clothing as he “was out hunting” in the same area where five men had been shot and killed since July.
 “We are sure we stopped another killing.”

 Article continues below advertisement